Mountain yellow-legged frog: Description

 Rana muscosa is 4 to 8.9 cm long.
 Females tend to be larger than males.
 Its color and patterning are variable.
 It is yellowish, brownish, or olive with black and brown markings.
-The underside of its hind legs can be different hues of yellow, from a bold sun yellow to a lighter pale yellow; larger ones may can hints of orange on their hind legs.
+The underside of its hind legs can be different hues of yellow, from a bold sun yellow to a lighter pale yellow; larger ones may have hints of orange on their hind legs.
 The throats of it range from white to yellow.
 Along with its variable coloration, the frog also has a dorsal pattern with dark spots in different shapes and sizes.
 Its species name muscosa is from the Latin meaning "mossy" or "full of moss", inspired by its coloration.
 It may have light orange or yellow thighs.
 When handled, the frog emits a defensive odor reminiscent of garlic.

 Habitat

 The frog occurs in mountain creeks, lakes and lakeshores, streams, and pools, preferring sunny areas.
 It rarely strays far from water, and can remain underwater for a very long time, likely through cutaneous gas exchange.
 As such, adults can be found on rocks around shorelines.
 Close proximity to water is important because eggs are either laid underwater attached to rocks or in shallow waters.
 The tadpoles require a permanent water habitat for at least two years while they develop.
 This is because tadpoles can die from a lack of moisture, especially dry summers.
 The frog has been noted at elevations of between about 1214 and 7546 ft in Southern California.
 These habitats are primarily found in north of California in Sierra Nevada and south of California in the Transverse ranges.